-Participation shall be open to all persons who are directly and materially affected by the activity in question.
+Participation shall be open to all parties who are directly and materially interested in the activity in question.
 There shall be no undue financial barriers to participation.
 Voting membership on the consensus body shall not be conditional upon membership in any organization, nor unreasonably restricted on the basis of technical qualifications or other such requirements.